IQEngine/IQEngine/README.md

 * Utility within spectrum awareness systems
   - [x] Table of all RF recordings available in a directory or blob storage account
   - [x] Spectrogram thumbnails
-  - [p] Ability to search/query over millions of recordings by parsing metadata into database
+  - [ ] Ability to search/query over millions of recordings by parsing metadata into database
   - [ ] Maps based interface to show sensor location
   - [ ] Bandwidth stitching of multiple simultaneous recordings at different frequencies
   - [ ] User/admin system for controlling access to certain recordings